NEW ZEALAND

 Around the Horn and home again for that's the sailor's way

-There is also a version from Nova Scotia, collected by William Doerflinger in 1930, with the same tune as the epic slave ship chanty The Flying Cloud.
+There is a version from Nova Scotia, collected by William Doerflinger in 1930, set to the tune of the epic slave ship chanty The Flying Cloud.
 It is in his 1951 songbook, Shantymen and Shantyboys.

 I've sailed among the Yankees, the Spaniards and Chinese.